fonsecagabriella/ml_ops/05_monitoring/__notes.md

 📺 [Link to the video](https://www.youtube.com/watch?v=yixA3C1xSxc)

-- Tools used in Docker:
+- Services used in Docker:
     - **Adminer:** Lightweight web app for browsing, querying, and managing your SQL databases (like PostgreSQL) through a simple point-and-click interface instead of the command line
     - **Grafana:** It lets you build real-time dashboards—charts, alerts, and panels—that visualize metrics and logs from your systems, so you can monitor how everything is running at a glance
+    - **PostgreSQL** db used for storing metrics data

 **STEPS**